 In 2019, Oncoceutics, Inc., a Delaware corporation (Oncoceutics) which was subsequently acquired by the Company in January 2021, entered into a license, development and commercialization agreement with Ohara Pharmaceutical Co., Ltd. for ONC201 in Japan.
 The Company is entitled to receive up to \$2.5 million in nonrefundable regulatory milestone payments.
 The Company is entitled to double-digit tiered royalties based on the aggregate annual net sales of all products, as defined in the agreement, in Japan.
-For the three months ended March 31, 2023 and 2022, the Company recognized approximately \$58,000 and \$15,000, respectively, of license revenue related to this agreement.
+For the three months ended June 30, 2023, the Company recognized no license revenue related to this agreement and for the six months ended June 30, 2023, the Company recognized approximately \$58,000 of license revenue related to this agreement.
+For the three and six months ended June 30, 2022, the Company recognized approximately \$0.4 million and \$0.4 million, respectively, of license revenue related to this agreement.